 Best indoor swim goggles

 These goggles are the favorites among swimmers at Asphalt Green, according to Diana Pimer, an age group and masters coach with the Asphalt Green Unified Aquatics swim team.
 “The same model is also available in mirrored, so the swimmers can have a bunch of different pairs without having to make any adjustments or have any concerns.
 They can have indoor and outdoor goggles that fit their face in the exact same way,” she said.
 This pair is leakproof, one of the main features Pimer said swimmers look for in goggles, and the sleek lines will appeal to competitive swimmers as well as those just learning.
+Picardo likes the Black Hawk, too.
+“The gasket is soft for long pool sets, stays put for sprinting, and the anti-fog is really good,” she said.

 Best outdoor swim goggles

 Falon Stahley, a former competitive swimmer and instructor at Sunsational Swim School, loves the mirrored version of the popular Vanquisher goggles for swimming and teaching outdoors.
 “I use mine constantly when I am teaching lessons, usually to watch students’ form, play games, or even sometimes to keep the sun out of my eyes,” she said.
+Honorata Zaklicki, another member of the Bearcat Masters team, uses them for indoor swimming as well.
+“They are sleek, with comfortable silicone eye sockets, and highly durable silicone bands,” she said.
+“The mirrored lens help with any indoor light reflection you may get.”

 Popular among triathletes who compete primarily in open water, Aqua Sphere’s goggles offer a slim design and an easily adjustable buckle strap.
 Stupp said they have “a great fit and a nice wide scope of vision.
 In particular, I like the smoked lens to provide some darkening from the sun.”